FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 ## Side Topic: Meaning

 Understanding is the ability to grasp the meaning of information.
 Information is conveyed in a message using a specific language.
-Information is understood by the receiver of a message, if the receiver interprets the information correctly.
+Information is understood by the receiver of a message if the receiver interprets the information correctly.
 A correct interpretation depends on Syntax, Semantics, and Pragmatics.

 ### Syntax
-* It originates from the greek language and means arrangement and ordering.
+* It originates from the Greek language and means arrangement and ordering.
-* In grammatics syntax denotes the study of principles and processes by which sentences are constructed in particular languages.
+* In grammatics, syntax denotes the study of principles and processes by which sentences are constructed in particular languages.
-* In formal languages, syntax is just a set of rules, by which well formed expressions can be created from a fundamental set of symbols (alphabet).
+* In formal languages, syntax is just a set of rules by which well-formed expressions can be created from a fundamental set of symbols (alphabet).
 * In computer science, syntax defines the normative structure of data.

 ### Semantics
-* It originates from the greek language.
-It pertains to the character, the study of meaning.
+* It originates from the Greek language.
+It pertains to the character (% KG of what?), the study of meaning.
-* Is part of the linguistics focussed on Sense and Meaning of language or symbols of language.
+* Is part of linguistics focussed on the sense and meaning of language or symbols of language (% KG study of symbols = semiotics).
-* Is the study of interpretation of signs or symbols as used by agents or communities within particular circumstances and contexts.
+* Is the study of the interpretation of signs or symbols as used by agents or communities within particular circumstances and contexts.
-* Semantics asks, how sense and meaning of complex concepts can be derived from simple concepts based on the rules of syntax.
+* Semantics asks how the sense and meaning of complex concepts can be derived from simple concepts based on the rules of syntax.
 * The semantics of a message depends on context and pragmatics.

 ### Pragmatics
-* It originates from the greek language and relates to action.
+* It originates from the Greek language and relates to action.
-* It reflects the intention by which the language is used to communicate a message.
+* It reflects on the intention by which the language is used to communicate a message.
 * In linguistics, pragmatics denotes the study of applying language in different situations.
 * It also denotes the intended purpose of the speaker.
 * Pragmatics studies the ways in which context contributes to meaning.